 Certification in any field is a mark of professionalism.
 For academic nurse educators, it establishes nursing education as a specialty area of practice and creates a means for faculty to demonstrate their expertise in this role.
-It communicates to students, peers, and the academic and health care communities that the highest standards of excellence are being met.
-By becoming credentialed as a Certified Nurse Educator (CNE), you serve as a leader and a role model.
+It communicates to students, peers and the academic and health care communities that the highest standards of excellence are being met.
+By becoming credentialed as a certified nurse educator, you serve as a leader and a role model.
+Certification is the mark of distinction for nursing faculty.

 The mission of the Academic Nurse Educator Certification Program is to promote excellence in the advanced specialty role of the academic nurse educator.